merkeljordan/blocks-o-code-v3/docs/final-demo/demo-script.md

 “All 15 blocks share a common hardware platform.
 Each one has an ESP32 microcontroller, a 2.8‑inch TFT touch display, a 4×4 LED matrix, addressable LEDs, and an audio path with an amplifier and speaker, all powered through rechargable lithium-ion batteries.

-At the system level we have one Brain block and up to 14 child blocks.
+At the system level we have one Brain block and 14 child blocks.
 The Brain is the I2C master and runs the program executor; the child blocks are all identical from a hardware perspective, but they present themselves as different logical block types over I2C.”

 **Annie**

 “Those logical types fall into three main categories.

 We have **control‑flow blocks**—If, Then, End If, Loop, End Loop, and Delay—which shape the structure of the program but don’t directly produce output.
-We have a single **input block**, a Button, which gives us user interaction for If statements.
+We have a single **input block**, a Button Press block, which gives us user interaction for If statements.
 And we have **output blocks** like LED Color Flash, Note, and Music Sequence.

-From the user’s point of view, you snap a chain together, tap the TFT on each block to choose its behavior, and the LEDs and speaker give immediate visual and audio feedback.”
+From the user’s point of view, you snap a chain together, tap the TFT on each block to configure its behavior, and the LEDs and speaker give immediate visual and audio feedback.”

 ---